hykim-soulis/forkify-course/README.md

 This project is javascript coding-along with the Udemy The Complete JavaScript Course 2022 by instructor Jonas Schmedtmann.
 HTML and sass files were provided by the instructor.

-The below link is the instructors github address.
+The below link is the instructor's github address.

 [Instructor's GitHub](https://github.com/jonasschmedtmann/complete-javascript-course.git)